brian-cirieco/timer/README.md

 To deploy local app
 `npm run start`

-Alternatively, the app is deployed on GitHub Pages at https://brian-cirieco.github.io/timer/
+Alternatively, the app is deployed on Vercel at https://vercel.com/brian-ciriecos-projects/timer

 ## Tools Used